IkerBuenor/grep-engineering/INSIGHTS.md

 [INSIGHT-005]
 **GREP-check for code analysis.**
 The LLM maps repository structure via grep before analyzing code.
 This reduces the context needed for the analysis and allows the model to understand the structure first, then analyze with far fewer errors.
 Extends GREP Engineering from document verification to software development workflows.
-Potential application: post-session code review in Emergent to detect undocumented implementations.
 *Context: session developing GREP Engineering GH Pages.*

 [INSIGHT-006]